 - 1. Children do not have to be eligible for BadgerCare Plus for three of the past six months. - 2.
 The child's AG income does not have to be below 100% FPL at the time the extension starts. - 3.
 CENs are not eligible for extensions. - 4.
 A child who is currently in an extension is not eligible for a new extension. - 5.
-If a parent's income decreases below 100% FPL, the child's extension continues. - 6.
-Once a child is in an extension, the child does not lose the extension for any reason except for death, moving out of Wisconsin, or turning 19 while in an earned income extension.
+If a parent's income decreases below 100% FPL, the child's extension continues. - Once a child is in an extension, the child does not lose the extension for any reason except for death, moving out of Wisconsin, or turning 19 while in an earned income extension. - 7.
+The child is not in a 12-month continuous coverage period. - 8.
+The child is not eligible for other full-benefit coverage.